In part one of this post, we talked about why it’s a good idea to consider the resale value of your Asheville home before you build.

 Before you start building, you’ll need to weigh the costs of site prep, foundation building, framing, major systems, and interior and exterior finishes.
 And that’s not to mention contractor fees and anything needed to cover general construction expenses.
 Any single part of these building costs can run away with you if you’re not careful.
 So, plan well to ensure the whole project comes together to make the home of your dreams — and someone else’s.

-According to Realtor Magazine, the top green features buyers are looking for are Energy Star-rated windows and appliances, energy-efficient lighting, and an Energy Star rating for the whole house.
+According to Realtor Magazine, the top green features buyers look for are Energy Star-rated windows and appliances.
+Energy-efficient lighting and an Energy Star rating for the whole house also are factors.
 With a custom home, you’re uniquely positioned to maximize these sustainable home features and overall energy efficiency.
-If you plan for these features from the start, you can build a home that’s ahead of the eco curve, maximizing its resale potential for decades to come.
+If you plan for these features from the start, you can build a home that’s ahead of the eco curve, maximizing its resale potential.

-It may not be possible to account for every aspect of your custom home’s resale value, and you may not even be able to imagine yourself ever selling it.
+It may not be possible to account for every aspect of your custom home’s resale value.
+You may not even be able to imagine yourself ever selling it.
 But that day will come sooner or later, and it’s best to prepare for it now.
 The extra time you put into planning your home before you break ground will pay dividends for you — as a homeowner and a seller.